High treason in the United Kingdom: History: England and Wales

-William III made it high treason to manufacture, buy, sell or possess instruments whose sole purpose is to coin money.
+In the reign of William III, Parliament made it high treason to manufacture, buy, sell or possess instruments whose sole purpose is to coin money.
 He also made adding any inscription normally found on a coin to any piece of metal that may resemble a coin high treason.
-George II made it high treason to mark or colour a silver coin so as to make it resemble a gold one.
+In the reign of George II, Parliament made it high treason to mark or colour a silver coin so as to make it resemble a gold one.